 Provided Technical Assistance:

 Kimber Bogard, PhD., is the Former Director of Innovation to Incubation at the National Academy of Medicine.
-She provided technical assistance to the B8 Workforce Core Team through September of 2017 and remains available to support Minnesota’s work.
+She provided technical assistance to the B8 Workforce Core Team through September of 2017.

 The P3 Design Team served as the Advisory Council for the work of the B8 Workforce Core Team within the year of the NGA.